 Not only is data centralized, but employees no longer have to manually update things like inventory counts once a sale is made.
 Let's say you have 100 shirts and someone orders 50 shirts from your eCommerce site.
 No manual intervention is required to update the inventory count for that particular item online or in your business management system - integration between both applications means inventory is updated automatically.

-Blue Link business management software customers have the option to include the electronic data management component, DocuWare into the system.
-Docuware allows users to instantly access files from anywhere on their computer or mobile device.
-They can index important data in seconds and quickly look up any documents using search functions in the application.
+Electronic document management tools provide functionality to automatically parse, read, and translate physical documents into an electronic format.
+A great example of this is the ability to automatically translate information from a PDF document into your business management system.
+You can then instantly access files from anywhere on your computer or mobile device.
+This means you can index important data in seconds and quickly look up any documents using search functions in the application.
 No more manually keying in data.
 This is also beneficial for your sales team who need quick access to various documents when they're speaking with customers or even suppliers.

-For example, users can generate reorder reports in Blue Link where historical sales data pulled from the system within a given timeframe indicates the number of units presently on-hand for multiple items, the product on backorder, the product on purchase over and average product sold within a given timeframe that you choose.
+For example, some software systems include reorder reports where historical sales data pulled from the system within a given timeframe indicates the number of units presently on-hand for multiple items, the product on backorder, the product on purchase over and average product sold within a given timeframe that you choose.
 You can set criteria/values in these live linked reports to alert you when stock is getting low and needs to be reordered and the quantity that needs to be reordered.
-Then, with the push of a button, you can send the reorder information back into Blue Link to generate purchase orders for those specific items.
+Then, depending on the system, with the simple push of a button, you can send the reorder information back into to the software to generate purchase orders for those specific items.

 Your warehouse workers who are responsible for the picking, packing and shipping of orders most likely have the largest number of repetitive tasks on a day-to-day basis.
 While not all repetitive tasks can be eliminated due to the nature of the role, you can make processes a little easier with the right business management software.